Logiqx/gps-details/docs/devices/coros/firmware/README.md

 Date created: 22 Sep 2024

-Date updated: 22 Sep 2025
+Date updated: 27 May 2026

 ### Background

-Several of the COROS firmware releases during 2024 are problematic for the speedsurfing community.
+Several of the COROS firmware releases are problematic for the speedsurfing community.
 This page captures the various issues, listing the COROS firmware releases since the start of 2024 in reverse-chronological order.

-The task of testing new firmware releases has become extremely onerous, so I have not done any testing in 2025 since the 3.0808.0 release.
-Hopefully the firmware releases following 3.0808.0 are ok, but I do not know for sure.
+The task of testing new firmware releases has become extremely onerous, so I have not done any testing since the 3.0808.0 release in 2025.
+It has subsequently come to light that 3.0910.0 is badly broken, so maybe all releases since Apr 2025 are also broken.

 General advice for watches with broken firmware:

 - APEX Pro or VERTIX with firmware 3.0508.0, 3.0510.0 or 3.0808.0 should be downgraded to 3.0309.0
-- APEX 2 or APEX 2 Pro are only really advised to upgrade if they have a broken firmware
+- APEX 2 or APEX 2 Pro are only advised to use firmware versions that are confirmed as ok
-- VERTIX 2 or VERTIX 2S are only really advised to upgrade if they have a broken firmware
+- VERTIX 2 or VERTIX 2S are only advised to use firmware versions that are confirmed as ok

 Downgrading your firmware: